-Le adership Competencies (Give rating and please comment) Rating and Comments Pro ofessional Presence: Presents themselves as a leader.
-Is a professional representative of Newell Rubbermaid both within the company and externally. - Appropriately handles stress and does not show frustration.
+Lea adership Competencies (Give rating and please comment) Rating and Comments Pro ofessional Presence: - Presents themselves as a leader.
+Is a professional representative of Newell Rubbermaid both within the company and externally. • Appropriately handles stress and does not show frustration.
 Is a calming influence in difficult situations. - Is cool under pressure and thinks well on their feet.
-Tea amwork and Collaboration: Proactively shares people, resources, best practices and processes across our company to enhance "one Newell Rubbermaid" and drive shareholder value.
+Tea amwork and Collaboration: - Proactively shares people, resources, best practices and processes across our company to enhance "one Newell Rubbermaid" and drive shareholder value.
 Celebrates successes together as a team.
-Ori ve for Results: Utilizes a stretch goal mentality to drive their internship experience towards greatness.
-Takes pride in excellent execution.
-Int egrity and Trust: While driving for results, exhibits the values which exemplify the way.
-Newell Rubbermaid does business. - Does not tolerate or justify behavior counter to Newell Rubbermaid values, policies, societal or regulatory expectations. - Is a role model and encourages others to do what is right for shareholders, employees, consumers, customers and community.
-Instills integrity into business processes and practices.
+Dri ve for Results: Utilizes a stretch goal mentality to drive their internship experience towards greatness.
+Takes pride in excellent execution. ve for Results: Utilizes a stretch goal mentality to drive their internship experience ve for Results: Utilizes a stretch goal mentality to drive their internship experience towards greatness.
+Takes pride in excellent execution, Inte ve for Results: Utilizes a stretch goal mentality to drive their internship experience towards greatness.
+Takes pride in excellent execution. egrity and Trust: While driving for results, exhibits the values which exemplify the way ve for Results: Utilizes a stretch goal mentality to drive their internship experience towards greatness.
+Takes pride in excellent execution. egrity and Trust: While driving for results, exhibits the values which exemplify the way Newell Rubbermaid does business.
+Does not tolerate or justify behavior counter to Newell Rubbermaid